-Zero hours contracts are a form of atypical working.
-'Atypical working' covers a range of working arrangements, such as people working short-hours, shift work or annualised hours contracts.
-The definitions of ‘typical working relationships’ are provided on the employment status law page.
+‘Zero-hours contract’ is not a legal term, and CIPD research has highlighted that a wide range of atypical working arrangements can fall under this umbrella, such as short-hours, shift work or annualised hours contracts.
+The definitions of ‘typical working relationships’ are provided on the employment status law page

 Zero-hours contracts allow a business to flex its resource on short notice according to customer demand.
 However, they have come under criticism for the lack of security they provide, which some argue is detrimental to workers or employees working under them.
+Organisations considering using zero-hours contracts should think about the business rationale, including whether there are other types of flexible working or employment practices that would deliver the same benefits.

-For convenience, this guidance uses the term “employer” to mean the hiring party in a contract for work, whether the individual being hired is an employee, a worker or a self-employed person.
+For convenience, this guidance uses the term ‘employer’ to mean the hiring party in a contract for work, whether the individual being hired is an employee, a worker or a self-employed person.

 Member tool: CIPD Buddy BETA

-Experiment with AI to find answers on this topic with our prototype.
+Use AI to find answers on this topic with our prototype.
 Login to explore CIPD Buddy

 To continue reading, log in or become a member